QR Code Security: How Businesses Can Keep Customers Safe

 Invest in reputable QR code generators

-First and foremost, make sure you're using a reputable QR code generator.
+First and foremost, make sure you're using a reputable and the best QR code generator in the market.
 If you try to use a free or unreliable tool for the job, your customer's safety is at risk.

 I highly recommend looking for QR code generators that come with security features like encrypted URLs, password protection, and analytics.
 All of these features will help you make a cleaner, more secure experience for your business and anyone who decides to check out your code.